cloudcore-hub/s3-file-uploader/README.md

 This project sets up an AWS infrastructure to automatically process and sort uploaded files into designated folders based on their file extensions.
 It leverages AWS S3, AWS Lambda, and Terraform for infrastructure setup and management.
 Additionally, it provides a ReactJS frontend application for users to upload files to AWS S3.

+## Project Overview
+Step 1: Git clone and code review
+Step 2: AWS IAM role and CLI access
+Step 3: Terraform cloud account setup
+Step 4: Infrastructure as Code (IaC) using Terraform Step 5: Github Actions pipeline
+Step 6: Push code and verify resources
+Step 7: Start app locally, test application and verify Step 8: Clean up

 ## Architecture Overview

 The system consists of the following components:
 - **Two AWS S3 Buckets**: One for incoming uploads (`bucket-in`) and one for sorted files (`bucket-out`).
-- **AWS Lambda Function**: Triggered by file uploads to `bucket-in`, processes each file and sorts it into `bucket-out` based on its extension.
+- **AWS Lambda Function**: Triggered by file uploads to `bucket-in`, processes each file and sorts it into folders `bucket-out` based on the file extension.
 - **ReactJS Frontend**: A simple web application allowing users to upload files to `bucket-in`.
 - **Terraform**: Used to provision and manage AWS resources.